purplezi/PurpleCypress/English/compositiomodel.md

 God will not look you over for medals,but for scars.

+Sth. has changed the way our society develops,but its bright side should not keep us from following closely its dark side.

 ## 5.Parellelism

 With the rapid development of economy,the remarkable improvement of technological level,steady growth of people's living standard,...